ilanschnell/bitarray/README.md

   * Packing and unpacking to other binary data formats, e.g. `numpy.ndarray`.
   * Pickling and unpickling of bitarray objects.
   * Bitarray objects support the buffer protocol
+  * `frozenbitarray` objects which are hashable
+  * Extensive test suite with about 300 unittests
   * On 32-bit systems, a bitarray object may contain up to 2 Gbits.
-  * `frozenbitarray` objects which are hashable
   * a separate utility module `bitarray.util`:
       - conversion to hexadecimal string
       - serialization